Posted on 150 Comments

 This commitment to the production of solid cherry furniture led the company to huge success in the 1970’s through the 1990’s.
 Known for its durability and beauty, cherry furniture by Harden developed into a status symbol for fine homes.
 At its peak, the company employed 500 people and produced and distributed thousands of pieces of furniture across the United States each year.

-Harden Cherry SideboardLike many American companies, including Pennsylvania House Furniture, Harden faced challenges in the post 1990 era.
+harden cherry sideboardLike many American companies, including Pennsylvania House Furniture, Harden faced challenges in the post 1990 era.

 As trade opened up with Asia and Mexico, American production moved overseas where cheaper labor markets emerged.